emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 ### Arguments

-Most functions allow/require you to specify one or more <a class='glossary' target='_blank' title='A variable that provides input to a function.' href='https://psyteachr.github.io/glossary/a#argument'>arguments</a>.
+Most functions allow/require you to specify one or more <a class='glossary'>arguments<span class='def'></span></a>.
 These are options that you can set.
 You can look up the arguments/options that a function has by using the help documentation.
 Some arguments are required, and some are optional.
 Optional arguments will often use a default (normally specified in the help documentation) if you do not enter any value.

 As an example, look at the help documentation for the function `sample()` which randomly samples items from a list.